 Tomb Raider: Underworld came out in 2008, and with it, Crystal Dynamics concluded the story started in Tomb Raider: Legend.
 However, Underworld was a bit of a mixed bag.

-While it featured a noticeable graphics improvement and the gameplay felt much smoother and more streamlined compared to Legend, at times, it also felt somewhat oversimplified.
-It featured some very uninspired-looking levels that stood in stark contrast to some others.
+Although it featured noticeable improvements in terms of graphics, and despite the gameplay feeling much smoother and more streamlined compared to Legend, it also felt somewhat oversimplified at times.
+It featured some very uninspiring levels that stood in stark contrast to some others.

 Lara Croft and the Guardian of Light